#LibkaGirlsTakeEurope | Part 5 – Checking Out The Czech Republic!

 “Czech” out that view!

-We stopped by a few shops: a bookstore (of course), a marionette shop, and a folk art shop.
+What’s more, we stopped by a few shops: a bookstore (of course), a marionette shop, and a folk art shop.

 We enjoyed a dinner cruise on the Vltava River that evening, complete with folk music.